GiacomoZheng/vscode-gm/README.md

 None

-If it is possible, the Windows' users can try to learn something about autoHotKey, which helps a lot.
-[Here](https://github.com/GiacomoZheng/vscode-gm/tree/master/plugins/autoHotKey) is my source file.
+If it is possible, the Windows' users can try to learn something about [AutoHotKey](https://autohotkey.com/), which helps a lot.
+[Here](https://github.com/GiacomoZheng/vscode-gm/tree/master/plugins/AutoHotKey) is my source file.

 For the Mac's and Linus' users, I'm sorry but you can try other hotkey apps.